Vyral/joshua-holt/_posts/2022-11-04-buyer-options-in-this-market.md

 title: Buyer Options in This Market
 date: 2022-11-04 05:00:00
 tags:
-excerpt: Buyers have multiple options available to them that can lower their rate.
+excerpt: Buyers have multiple options available to them that can lower their rates.
 enclosure:
 pullquote:
 enclosure_type: video/mp4